 - Henpecked Hou of Jade Empire only stays married to his wife because he's terrified of her.
 She's pretty much ruined his life.
 The Open Palm ending reveals that he manages to take a job as a deliveryman in a faraway city and leave her.

 - The Badass Preacher hires you to prevent this from happening in The Saboteur.
-To kill the Nazi General that was forcing a young french woman to wed him.
+To kill the Nazi General that was forcing a young French woman to wed him.

 - Matt Horner of Starcraft II accidentally got married to Mira Han after winning a poker game (he didn't know she was the stake).
 When Raynor meets her via videoscreen, Matt hides out of sight making very energetic "I'm not here!" gestures.

 - For her part, Mira seems very fond of Matt; of course, it's not entirely clear if this is genuine affection or if she just enjoys screwing with him.

 - In Final Fantasy X, Seymour asks Yuna to marry him.
 She agrees to it, but only to get close enough to confront him about murdering his father.
 Later in the game, he forces her to marry him while the rest of the party are held at gun point watching.
 Even stranger and squickier is the fact that said wedding and Seymour's planting of a Forceful Kiss takes place while he is technically dead; Yuna's reaction is to angrily wiping her mouth with her sleeve.